Monisha-RK10/Instance-Segmentation-of-Tiny-Traffic-Lights-Using-Mask-R-CNN-Bosch/dataset/README.md

 # dataset/

-This folder contains a custom PyTorch dataloader for training Mask R-CNN on the Bosch Small Traffic Light Dataset.
+This folder contains a dataset loader for training Mask R-CNN on the Bosch Small Traffic Light Dataset.
 It is designed to parse COCO-style annotations and generate input data for PyTorch's detection/segmentation models.

 ---